 In Q4 the company added 56 million daily active users, translating to a 17.5% growth year on year.

 Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Snap it measures how much it makes off ads served to each user, proxy for how valuable advertisers find its audience and its ad-targeting capabilities.

-Snap’s ARPU growth has been strong over the last two years, averaging 24.1%.
-The ability to increase price while still growing its user base reflects the strength of Snap’s platform, as its users continue to spend more than last year.
-This quarter, ARPU shrank 10.8% year on year, settling in at $3.10 for each of the daily active users.
+Snap’s ARPU growth has been decent over the last two years, averaging 18%.
+The ability to increase price while still growing its user base shows the value of Snap’s platform.
+This quarter, ARPU shrank 14.8% year on year, settling in at $3.47 for each of the daily active users.